mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 - Query the status of data pipelines exposed as JSON resources,
 - Invoke tools to restart processes or validate integrity,
-- Obtain real-time traces and logs from internal tools.
+- Obtain real time traces and logs from internal tools.

 This prevents the model from "imagining" answers based only on text and forces it to work with live, verified information.